-Thanks to funding made available by the Friedrich Ebert Stiftung – Baltic, Timofey Agarin and Alexander Osipov organise a conference at Vytautas Magnus University Kaunas, Lithuania, on August 29-30, 2011 entitled "Adjusting to Europe: Institutional Legacies of Communism and Ethnocultural Diversity"
+Thanks to funding made available by the Friedrich Ebert Stiftung – Baltic, Timofey Agarin and Alexander Osipov organised a conference at Vytautas Magnus University Kaunas, Lithuania, on August 29-30, 2011 entitled "Adjusting to Europe: Institutional Legacies of Communism and Ethnocultural Diversity."

 Communist Institutional Legacies and Management of Ethnocultural Diversity

 Cordell, Karl, Timofey Agarin, and Alexander Osipov (eds.), Institutional Legacies of Communism: change and continuities in minority protection.
 Abingdon and New York: Routledge, 2013.